datopian/tech.datopian.com/data-portals/README.md

 There is a good chance your data lake is rapidly becoming a data swamp and there is nothing to track dependencies and connections in those data and analytics pipelines.
 Again a simple data portal is a great place to start in bringing some order to this: lightweight, vendor-independent and (if you choose CKAN) open source infrastructure that gives you a simple solution for collecting and tracking metadata across datasets and data workflows.

-### Data Portals make Data Discoverable and Accessible and promote Integratability
+### Summary: Data Portals make Data Discoverable and Accessible and provide a Foundation for Integration

 In summary, Data Portals deliver value in three distinct, interlocking and incremental ways by:

 * Making data discoverable: ranging from Excel files to Hadoop clusters.
-The portal deos this by providing the infrastructure *and* process for reliable, cross-system metadata management and access (via humans *and* machines)
+The portal does this by providing the infrastructure *and* process for reliable, cross-system metadata management and access (via humans *and* machines)
-* Make data accessible: whether its an Excel file or a database cluster, common metadata, data showcases and data APIs make data easily and quickly accessible to technical and non-technical users.
+* Make data accessible: whether its an Excel file or a database cluster, the portal's combination of common metadata, data showcases and data APIs make data easily and quickly accessible to technical and non-technical users.
 Data can now be previewed and even explored in one location prior to use.
-* Making data reliable and integrable: as central store of metadata and data access points, the data portal can be naturally used as a starting point for enriching data with data dictionaries (what does column custid mean?), data mappings (this column in this data file is a customer ID and the customer master data is in this other dataset there), and data validation (are the dates valid dates, are some of them out of range?)
+* Making data reliable and integrable: as central store of metadata and data access points, the data portal can be naturally used as a starting point for enriching data with data dictionaries (what does column `custid` mean?), data mappings (this column in this data file is a customer ID and the customer master data is in this other dataset there), and data validation (does this column of dates contain valid dates, are some of them out of range?)

-* Provide a solid foundation / initial starting point and / or scaffolding for proper internal data infrastructure and data engineering.
-They are an organizing point and rosetta stone for data discovery and metadata.
+In addition, in terms of proper data infrastructure and data engineering, a Data Portal provides both initial starting point, simple scaffolding and a solid foundation.
+It is an organizing point and rosetta stone for data discovery and metadata.

 * TODO: this really links into the story of how to start doing data engineering / building a data lake / doing agile data etc etc
 * For example, suppose you want to do some non-trivial business intelligence.
 You'll need a list of the datasets you'll need -- maybe sales, plus analytics, plus some public economic data.
 Where are you going to track those datasets?
 Where are you going to track the resulting datasets you produce?
 * For example, suppose your data engineering team are building out data pipelines.
 These pipelines pull in a variety of datasets, integrate and transform them and then save the results.
 How are they going to track what datasets they are using and what they have produced?
 They are going to need a catalog.
 Rather than inventing their own (the classic "json file in git or spreadsheet in google docs etc" you want them to use a proper catalog (or integrate with your existing one).
 * Using an open source service-oriented data portal framework like CKAN you can rapidly integrate and scale out your data orchestration.
 It provides a "small pieces, loosely joined" approach to developing your data infrastructure starting from the basics: what datasets do you have, what datasets do you want to create?

 ## What does a Data Portal do?

+### A Data Portal provides a Catalog

 In its most basic essence, a Data Portal is a catalog of datasets.
 Even here there are degrees: at its simplest a catalog is just a list of dataset names and links; whilst more sophisticated catalogs will have elaborate metadata on each dataset.

+### And Much More ...

 Along with the essential basic catalog features, modern portals now incorporate an extensive range of functionality for organizing, structuring and presenting data including: